ronakupadhyaya/Horizons-week-04/day5/vault/README.md

 ## Phase 2.
 Sessions

 Once you've got the local strategy working, let's get sessions working as well.
+Why do we need sessions?
+Why are sessions useful?
+Good questions, champ!
+In a typical web application, the credentials used to authenticate a user will only be transmitted during the login request.
+If authentication succeeds, a session will be established and maintained via a cookie set in the user's browser.
+Each subsequent request will not contain credentials, but rather the unique cookie that identifies the session.

 Install the `express-session` module and configure it in `app.js`.
+Do you remember how to do this?
+No?
+Fear not, we have some hints for you.
+Make sure to first require the `express-session` module in your `app.js` file.
+Make sure to then appropriately add `app.use` with your new session module (look up Double Message again if you need a more robust hint).
+Make sure to also use the `serializeUser` and `deserializeUser` functions with passport.

-The `index.hbs` view contains a form that lets the user add a message to the session, and it displays all of the messages they've previously added to the session.
+The`index.hbs` view contains a form that lets the user add a message to the session, and it displays all of the messages they've previously added to the session.
 Add a route that makes this possible.